 The Code includes important information on Selection of Asphalt Types and typical characteristics of asphalts commonly used by VicRoads.

-You can download the Code at no charge from here.
+You can download the Code from here.

-Queensland Pavement Design Supplement
+NEW Queensland Pavement Design Supplement

 The Pavement Design Supplement sets out supplementary and specific requirements for the design of pavements for Main Roads.
 It includes Main Roads requirements for pavement types, reliability, subgrade assessment, climatic considerations, material characterisation, traffic, design and comparison of designs.